SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 by France and Britain (Palmer 690).
 In particular, the western coast of the Arabian peninsula (the Levant) and the fertile center of world trade (Mesopotemia) were to be divided into fledgling states and brought into world of western politics (Gelvin 184).
-The entente powers, especially Britain, made heavy use of post-war land promises to attract allies to their side of the battle.
+Starting in 1915 when the entente powers realized the war would not be quick, Britain and other allies, made heavy use of post-war land promises to attract nations to their side of the battle.
 Such secret treaties included the Constantinople Agreement, the Treaty of London; the Sykes-Picot Agreement, and the Treaty of Saint Jean de Maurienne.